Asteroid-mass soliton as the dark matter-baryon coincidence solution

 The coefficient $c_\chi=0.127$ results from three thermalized right-handed Dirac neutrinos and $\chi$.
 This can be readily realized by the Yukawa matrix $y_\eta$ having elements at the similar order $y_\eta\simeq 10^{-4}$ and by the Yukawa matrix $y_h$ having hierarchical elements $y_{h, i1}\ll y_{h, i2}, y_{h, i3}\simeq 10^{-6}$, the latter of which is dictated by successful leptogenesis via Higgs decay to $\chi_{2,3}$ and meanwhile by stable neutrino-balls made up of $\chi_1$.
 Such a flavor pattern suggests that the lightest neutrino in the SM should have a mass much smaller than the two heavier ones.
 Moreover, the mass ratio of these SM neutrinos are correlated with the neutrino-ball lifetime.
-For $\mu<m_{\phi,\eta}<50$~GeV induced from successful neutrino-ball formation, neutrino-ball evaporation would be dominantly realized via three-body decay $\chi_1\to \ell^+\ell^-\nu$, $3\nu$, with an effective mass $\mu$ for $\chi_1$.
+Due to the lepton portal coupling, the SM light neutrino flux in the Universe space can cause the volume evaporation via e.g. $\chi\nu\to\ell^+\ell^-$, however we have checked that this effect is negligible due to the relatively low SM neutrino number density.
+For $\mu<m_{\phi,\eta}<50$~GeV induced from successful neutrino-ball formation, the life time of neutrino-ball is dominated by surface evaporation via three-body decay $\chi_1\to \ell^+\ell^-\nu$, $3\nu$, with an effective mass $\mu$ for $\chi_1$.
 Based on Eq.~\eqref{eq:lifetime}, we found that a lifetime of $\tau_{\rm fb}=10^{18}$~s corresponds to a mass ratio of the lightest to the heavier neutrinos at $10^{-6}$.
 The longer the lifetime of the neutrino-balls, the smaller the mass ratio will be, a prediction that can be tested in upcoming neutrino experiments such as KATRIN~\cite{KATRIN:2021dfa} and cyclotron radiation emission from Project 8~\cite{Project8:2017nal}.

 The three thermalized $\nu_R$ flavors also contribute to extra energy budget of the early Universe.
 Given $m_\phi, m_\eta\lesssim m_\chi$, the decoupling temperatures of these $\nu_R$ can be estimated via decay $\chi\to \eta \nu_R$.
 For $y_\eta\simeq 10^{-4}$ and $m_\chi\gtrsim 50$~GeV, the decoupling temperature lies between 2~GeV and 10 GeV.
 It causes a modification of the effective neutrino number $\Delta N_{\rm eff}$ smaller than the current Planck bound $\Delta N_{\rm eff}<0.29$~\cite{Planck:2018vyg} but above $\Delta N_{\rm eff}=0.14$ that can be probed by Simons Observatory~\cite{SimonsObservatory:2018koc} and CMB-S4~\cite{CMB-S4:2016ple} experiments.